On Wednesday, after President Biden met with some Democratic governors, several news outlets reported he had announced in a fundraising email:

 I’m the Democratic Party’s nominee.
 No one is pushing me out.
 I’m not leaving.
 I’m in this race to the end, and WE are going to win this election.

 Of course, that hasn’t quieted the political pundit class, which has to fill airtime on cable news outlets and in podcasts, or write op-eds online and in Substack newsletters which display how brilliant they are.
-They all have a litany of speculative reasons to back up their opinions on what Biden should do, but very few ask the most important follow up question: then what?
+They all have a litany of speculative reasons to back up their opinions on what Biden should do, but very few ask the most important follow-up question: then what?

 If Biden does withdraw but remains in office, the Democratic party has to name a new candidate — preferably before the party convention next month in Chicago.

 Side note: why does it always have to be Chicago?
-That’s where the Democrats convened the last time their incumbent president (LBJ) announced he wouldn’t run for re-election.
+That’s where the Democrats convened in 1968, the last time their incumbent president (LBJ) announced he wouldn’t run for re-election.
 Amid a combination of anti-war protests and police brutality in the streets and on the floor of the convention hall, the Dems looked like they couldn’t even throw their own celebration without it going down the toilet.

 The result was that Vice President Hubert H. Humphrey became the nominee and then lost in a landslide to Richard Nixon, who went on to commit crimes against the country — which he denied, proclaiming years later to David Frost: “If the president does it, it’s not a crime.”
 I’m pretty sure young Samuel Alito wrote that down in his notebook under the heading Phrases I’ll Eventually Use In A Really Bad Supreme Court Decision.

 Say what you want about her, but if the Dems don’t give the nod to Kamala Harris, they risk alienating a huge part of their voter base.
 That would be worsened if she was passed over in favor of a white guy.
-But in her favor, it might be a good idea to have a woman at the top of the ticket in a year when reproductive rights should be the number one issue for the party — particularly against a monster who takes credit for the reversal of Roe v.
+But it might be a good idea to have a woman at the top of the ticket in a year when reproductive rights should be the number one issue for the party — particularly against a monster who takes credit for the reversal of Roe v.
 Wade and has been found guilty of sexual assault.

 I also don’t know if having Joe no longer on the ballot would mollify any of the young voters in this country who have so much animosity against him because of his support of Israel and its actions in Gaza.
 They’re not going to vote for Trump, but will skip the presidential box and vote on the rest of the ballot, which is effectively the same thing.
 But I can’t imagine that Harris would approach Middle East policy differently — unless she can miraculously bring the two sides together in a peace accord.
 Frankly, there’s a better chance of getting Michael Cohen and Donald Trump to share a tent on a camping trip.